OR WAIT 15 SECS

 New vaccines have the potential to prevent or temper epidemics of the childhood diarrhea-causing disease rotavirus, protect the unvaccinated and raise the age at which the infection first appears in children, federal researchers reported in a study today.

 The research, published in the July 17 issue of the journal Science, is based on mathematical modeling that takes into account regional birth rates and predicted vaccination levels and effectiveness.
 The model suggests that when 80 percent or more of children in a given population are vaccinated, annual epidemics may occur on a less regular basis and more unvaccinated children will be protected.
-Data from 2007-2008, when vaccination first reached appreciable coverage levels in the
+Data from 2007-2008, when vaccination first reached appreciable coverage levels in the United States, validate the model's predictions.

-"Rotavirus vaccines have rapidly and dramatically reduced hospitalizations and emergency room visits for gastroenteritis in American children," said investigator Umesh D. Parashar, MBBS, MPH, of the Centers for Disease Control and Prevention's
+"Rotavirus vaccines have rapidly and dramatically reduced hospitalizations and emergency room visits for gastroenteritis in American children," said investigator Umesh D. Parashar, MBBS, MPH, of the Centers for Disease Control and Prevention's NationalCenter for Immunization and Respiratory Diseases.
+"This research not only explains the effects of the U.S. rotavirus vaccination program, but also lays the foundation for understanding the tremendous life-saving benefits of vaccination in the developing world, where more than half a million children die from rotavirus each year."

 The study showed for the first time that the timing of rotavirus epidemics is dependent on the birth rate in the population because they are driven by infants who have never been infected before.
-In the
+In the United States, winter outbreaks would typically occur sooner in the higher birth rate states of the Southwest and later in the Northeast, where birth rates tend to be lower.

 But with the introduction of two vaccines, the first in 2006, rotavirus outbreaks may become less frequent and less pronounced.
 They also may make their first appearance in children when they are older than the previous norm of less than 5 years of age, according to the research.